chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

   The token MUST be provided in the Configuration section via the `"vault_token"` property
 * [AppRole][approle] authentication
-  The role-id and secret-id MUST be provided in the Configuration section vi the `"vault_role_id"` and `"vault_role_secret"` properties
+  The role-id and secret-id MUST be provided in the Configuration section via the `"vault_role_id"` and `"vault_role_secret"` properties

 The Vault [KV secrets version][kvversion] MAY be provided via the